GoodnessNwanebu/Clerk/README.md

 - **Obstetrics**: Care during pregnancy, childbirth, and postpartum
 - **Gynecology**: Health of the female reproductive system
 - **Pediatrics**: Medical care of infants, children, and adolescents
-- **General Surgery**: Surgical treatment of various conditions and injuries
+- **Internal Medicine**: Comprehensive medical care with 11 subspecialties including Cardiology, Endocrinology, Neurology, and more
-- **Cardiothoracic Surgery**: Surgery of the heart, lungs, and chest cavity
+- **Surgery**: Surgical treatment with 9 subspecialties including General Surgery, ENT, Ophthalmology, and more

 ### 🎯 **Core Features**
 - **Interactive Patient Encounters**: Real-time conversation with AI patients